Firm policies, controls, and procedures

 • obtaining consent to enter a transaction or arrangement, and

-• reliance on the due diligence performed by others.
+• reliance on the CDD performed by others.

 Conclusion